Bladder Exstrophy

 Bladder Reconstruction Surgery

-As your child grows, he or she will return for regular visits to ensure the bladder is developing properly.
+As your child grows, they will return for regular visits to ensure the bladder is developing properly.
 Bladder neck reconstruction surgery may be necessary when the bladder reaches a certain size, to allow your child to hold and release urine normally.
+Children whose bladders do not grow to an adequate size may require additional procedures.
+These most commonly include bladder augmentation (making the bladder bigger) using a piece of the child’s bowel, or a Mitrofanoff procedure, which involves using the appendix to create a channel between the bladder and skin.
+Our goal is to prevent a long-term need for diapers.

 Pelvic Floor Biofeedback

-Biofeedback therapy takes place before and after bladder reconstruction surgery to teach your child to use their pelvic floor muscles to hold and release urine.
-Patches attached to your child’s hip and buttocks allow a therapist to monitor your child’s muscle activity as they play a computer game that encourages them to tighten and release their pelvic floor muscles.
+We offer biofeedback therapy, which takes place before and after bladder reconstruction surgery, to teach your child to use their pelvic floor muscles to hold and release urine.
+Patches attached to your child’s hip and buttocks allow a therapist to monitor their muscle activity as they play a computer game that encourages them to tighten and release these muscles.

 Follow-Up Care

-All children need lifelong follow-up care to prevent bladder-control problems or kidney damage that can be caused by bladder exstrophy.
-They may need additional surgeries, as well as medical care related to sexual or fertility issues.
-Our experts remain steadfast in their care for your child through adulthood.
+All children with bladder exstrophy need lifelong follow-up care to prevent bladder-control problems, urinary tract infections (UTIs), or kidney damage that can be caused by the condition.
+They may need additional surgeries as well as medical care related to sexual or fertility issues.
+Our experts remain steadfast in their care for your child into adulthood.

 Best Children's Hospital in NC